 (1) In this section —

-“child” includes a child who is not the subject of the protection proceedings.
+child includes a child who is not the subject of the protection proceedings.

 (2) In protection proceedings a child may only be compelled to give evidence or be cross-examined with the leave of the Court.